berkshelf/berkshelf-hg/README.md

 Berkshelf Hg (or Berkshelf Mercurial) is a Berkshelf extension that adds support for downloading cookbooks from Mercurial locations.

+### Status

+This software project is no longer under active development as it has no active maintainers.
+The software may continue to work for some or all use cases, but issues filed in GitHub will most likely not be triaged.
+If a new maintainer is interested in working on this project please come chat with us in #chef-dev on Chef Community Slack.

 ## Installation

 Add this line to your application's Gemfile: